 Best Dallas High Schools

-About 75 percent of the 285 high schools included in this best public high schools in Dallas ranking are traditional open enrollment schools operated by local school districts.
+About 75 percent of the 307 high schools included in this best public high schools in Dallas ranking are traditional open enrollment schools operated by local school districts.
 The remaining schools are pretty evenly split between selective enrollment schools, also by operated by local school districts, and charter schools operated by non-profit corporations, higher education institutions and governmental entities.
-Lists of the top ranked schools of each type are displayed by clicking on these 2019 top DFW open enrollment high schools, 2019 top DFW selective enrollment high schools and 2019 top DFW charter high schools jump links.
+Lists of the top ranked schools of each type are displayed by clicking on these 2020 top DFW open enrollment high schools, 2020 top DFW selective enrollment high schools and 2020 top DFW charter high schools jump links.
+The high schools identified in these lists also are among the top ranked high schools in the state of Texas.

 Becoming familiar with the analyses on this website can help identify the best places in the Dallas area for you to live.
 Acquiring the home that best meets your wants and needs, however, usually is done most efficiently with the assistance of a capable real estate agent.